 In addition, there must be personnel within the organisation with specific responsibility for some, or all of the duties and responsibilities who are:

 Sponsor License holders also need to ensure there are sufficient backup systems and personnel in place in case those with specific responsibility are away from work or there are other potential breakdowns in reporting lines.

-All staff with responsibility for the employment of sponsored migrants should be aware of their duties and responsibilities, and when they need to contact Home Office with other specific responsibilities (i.e. the Level 1 user) for reporting relevant matters.
-For example, the person charged with managing the Sponsor Management System (SMS) should inform UKVI via SMS change of work location of sponsored worker within 10 working days from the date of change.
+All staff responsible for the employment of the sponsored migrants should be aware of their duties and responsibilities, and when they need to contact Home Office with other specific responsibilities (i.e. the Level 1 user) for reporting relevant matters.
+For example, the person charged with managing the Sponsor Management System (SMS) should inform UKVI via SMS of the change of work location for a sponsored worker within 10 working days from the date of the change.

 Yes, all sports clubs that wish to apply for a Sponsor Licence must obtain an endorsement from the governing body for your sport.
 This endorsement confirms to the Home Office that the application for a licence is from a genuine sports club (or equivalent) that has a legitimate requirement to bring migrants to the UK as sportspeople.

 Absolutely.
 In fact, it is in the Home Office’s interests to catch high-profile organisations which breach their compliance duties, as the media attention garnered will ensure that smaller clubs and organisations increase their diligence regarding their Sponsor Licence duties and responsibilities.